consp1racy/android-support-preference/README.md

 For now: Please read known issues at the bottom of this page and carefully examine the sample project.

 ## Changelog

+**0.2.0**
+- No need for `net.xpece.android.support.preference.` prefix in XML files defining preferences, framework will choose automatically:
+  - On Lollipop native `Preference`, `CheckBoxPreference`, `SwitchPreference` will be used.
+  - Otherwise support version will be used.
+  - Force either version by using fully qualified class name.
+- Added `PreferenceCompat#setChecked(Preference, boolean)` helper method.

 **0.1.2**
 - Czech strings